LukasBombach/de1/packages/specs/concept.md

 hopefully other users of the DE1 can be convinced to use this app for its joy of use.
 The goals for the UI include

 - Eye candy - The app should be pretty to look at be pleasant to use
-- Appropriate usage of animations to make the app fun to use
+- Appropriate usage of animations to make the app fun to use and they should be 60fps
 - Most of us have already uttered they'd like to see a "dark" app
 - Let's postpone the topic of theming for some time in the future?